GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Fetch all `ThumbnailReferences` from Cloud Datastore in reverse date order.
-    Create an ordered dictionary, calling upon the `get_thumbnail_serving_url` helper function, with the thumbnail serving urls as keys and the `thumbnail_references` as values.
+    Create an ordered dictionary, calling upon the `get_thumbnail_serving_url` helper function, with the thumbnail serving urls as keys and the `ThumbnailReferences` as values.
 Include the dictionary in `template_values`, to be written to the appropriate HTML file.
 Do this in `main.py`, in the `PhotosHandler`, in the `get` method.